haydn/ulm/README.md

 4 • 7
 ```

-Or maybe we'd want to respresnt it as words:
+Or maybe we'd want to presented it as words:

 ```
 four multiplied by seven